CodeAndCake/HG2TWL/beesness/README.md

 	For each 2 remaining flowers, add 1 flower to the garden.

 	> For example: if there are 9 flowers left, add 4.

-	For each colony, add 1 flower to the garden.

-	> For example: if there are 4 players, add 4.
 7. **End of the month**..

 	Move the month marker to the next space to keep track of the turns.